 The sacred trinity of pop music: Lou Reed, David Bowie and Iggy Pop.
 Only the latter one is still standing and there’s no branch of science in the world that can explain us that.

-However, for Bowie the death was different.
-He had not been performing live since 2006 charity event which made his current persona even more mysterious and remote.
-Instead of intense touring and playing the same hits repeatedly night after night he produced a very well crafted record called Blackstar which was released on his birthday, January 8th.
-You can disagree with me here but Blackstar was made with death visibly on sight and clearly in mind.
+However, for Bowie the death was different. they had not been performing live since 2006 charity event which made their current persona even more mysterious and remote.
+Instead of intense touring and playing the same hits repeatedly night after night they produced a very well crafted record called Blackstar which was released on their birthday, January 8th.
+You can disagree with me here but Blackstar was made with death visibly on sight and clear in mind.
 You can sense it from the lyrics of the album’s titular track.

 Spirit rose a metre and stepped aside

-Somebody else took his place, and bravely cried
+Somebody else took their place, and bravely cried

 (I’m a blackstar, I’m a blackstar)

-Of course, death and other permanent themes were never a strange ground for Bowie, but with Blackstar he dropped us the final letter.
+Naturally, death and other permanent themes were never a strange ground for Bowie, but with Blackstar they dropped us the final letter.
 Here lies a man who fell to earth only to rise again like the Lazarus.

-Bowie might not need us anymore but we need him.
-Or actually, his music.
+Bowie might not need us anymore but we need them.
+Or actually, their music.
 As a person who has fully come to terms with the natural aspect of death I am so glad that Bowie’s music is still there rocking out loud from our speakers and headphones.
 From LPs, CDs, documentaries, films and video games.

 Have a safe journey, Ziggy.
 Rest in peace, Thin White Duke.
 Farewell, David.